 What the Nursing Shortage Means for Nurses

-A projected shortage of is poised to impact the industry.
+A projected shortage of nurses is poised to impact the industry.
 The U.S. Bureau of Labor Statistics (BLS) projects 9% job growth for registered nurses (RNs) and 45% job growth for nurse practitioners, nurse midwives, and nurse anesthetists between 2020 and 2030.
 Both percentages are significantly higher than the 8% average growth projected for all professions for the same period.

 The nursing shortage has a number of causes: